Why Utah Solar Panel Projects Matter: 10 Timeless Quotes From Legends

 We don’t love the things that put the most effort into us.
 Rather, we love the things into which we put the bulk of our own energy.

 Carr reminds us that anything worth fighting for requires effort, especially when it comes to challenging ourselves to be more responsible consumers of energy resources.

 Unfortunately, Carr’s statement has not been reified to the extent it could be, primarily because of what Aristotle coined as the “Tragedy of the Commons.”

-This theory suggests that which is most common to all has the least care bestowed upon it, which is unfortunate for the environment, as everyone shares a piece of it merely by existing, therefore placing a comparatively less amount of care on it than necessary.
+This theory suggests that which is most common to all has the least care bestowed upon it.
+This is unfortunate for the environment, as everyone shares a piece of it merely by existing, therefore placing a comparatively less amount of care on it than necessary.

-However, our savings as individuals are not common to all, and Utah solar projects can help homeowners save dozens of thousands of dollars over the course of a mortgage’s history.
+However, our savings as individuals are not common to all, and Utah solar projects can help homeowners save tens of thousands of dollars over the course of a mortgage’s history.